-Benefit Description You pay Orthopedic and prosthetic devices (cont.)
-High Option Standard Option Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants Internal prosthetic devices, such as artificial joints, pacemakers, and surgically implanted breast implant following mastectomy.
-Note: For information on the professional charges for the surgery to insert an implant, see Section 5(b) Surgical procedures.
-For information on the hospital and/or ambulatory surgery center benefits, see Section 5(c) Services provided by a hospital or other facility, and ambulance services.
-Plan pays 50% Coverage provided for approved equipment Plan pays 50% after deductible Coverage provided for approved equipment Not covered: • Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads and heel cups All charges All charges Arch supports Foot orthotics Heel pads and heel cups Lumbosacral supports Corsets, trusses, elastic stockings, support hose, and other supportive devices Durable medical equipment (DME) High Option Standard Option We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
-Covered items include: Oxygen Dialysis equipment Hospital beds Wheelchairs Crutches Walkers Audible prescription reading devices Speech generating devices Blood glucose monitors Insulin pumps Note: You must call us at 313-664-8757 or 800-556-9765 as soon as your Plan physician prescribes this equipment.
+Benefit Description You nav

+Orthopedic and prosthetic devices (cont.)
+High Option Standard Option

+Not covered: All charges All charges

+Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads and heel cups

+Arch supports

+• Foot orthotics

+Heel pads and heel cups

+Lumbosacral supports

+Corsets, trusses, elastic stockings, support hose, and other supportive devices

+Durable medical equipment (DME) High Option Standard Option

+We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
+Covered Plan pays 50% Coverage provided for Plan pays 50% after deductible

+items include: • Oxygen approved equipment Coverage provided for approved equipment

+Dialysis equipment You do not pay a copayment

+Hospital beds You do not pay a copayment for diabetes equipment

+Wheelchairs for diabetes equipment (glucose monitors, insulin (glucose monitors, insulin

+• Crutches pumps). pumps).

+• Walkers

+Audible prescription reading devices

+Speech generating devices

+Blood glucose monitors

+Insulin pumps

+Note: You must call us at 313-664-8757 or 800-556-9765 as soon as your Plan physician prescribes this equipment.
 We will arrange with a health care provider to rent or sell you durable medical equipment at discounted rates and will tell you more about this service when you call.

-Plan pays 50% Coverage provided for approved equipment You do not pay a copayment for diabetes equipment (glucose monitors, insulin pumps).
-Plan pays 50% after deductible Coverage provided for approved equipment You do not pay a copayment for diabetes equipment (glucose monitors, insulin pumps).
-Not covered: • Foot Orthotics • Physician Equipment All charges All charges
+Not covered: All charges All charges

+• Foot Orthotics

+Physician Equipment

+Medical equipment needed only for comfort and convenience

+Replacement or repair of any medical equipment or prosthetic or orthopedic device due to misuse, whether intentional or unintentional

+• Eyeglasses or contact lenses included fitting of contact lenses except as necessary for the first pair of corrective lenses